What Does Harry Styles Vogue Cover Teach Us About Standards Of Beauty

 Harry Styles is plenty manly, because manly is whatever you want it to be, not what some insecure, toxic, woman-hating, homophobic dickheads decided it was hundreds of years ago.
 He’s 104% perfect. 🤘🏽— Jameela Jamil 🌈 (@jameelajamil) November 16, 2020

-Tons of celebrities defending Styles’ gender-fluid fashion are right to speak up in this beauty discussion but they’re missing another important point.
-The white cis guy in the dress doesn’t revolutionize the gendered fashion standards as much as a trans woman of color, still to appear on the Vogue cover, would.
-Until Lizzo’s recent feature, Vogue has never even included 'a big Black woman' on the cover, so the photoshoot with Styles in a dress, valid and beautiful, is nevertheless far from radical or brave.
+Tons of celebrities defending Styles’ gender-fluid fashion are right to speak up in this beauty discourse but they’re missing another important point.
+The white cis man in the dress doesn’t revolutionize the gendered fashion standards as much as a trans woman of color, still to appear on the Vogue cover, would.
+Until Lizzo’s recent feature, Vogue has never included 'a big Black woman' on its front, so the photoshoot with Styles in a dress, valid and beautiful, is nevertheless far from radical or brave.

-Twitter is full of examples of cis men of color, challenging the masculine standards of beauty who deserve some praise.
-In the world of Asap Rocky’s babushka look, Kid Cudi, Lil Uzi, Lil Nas, Miss J Alexander, and, of course, Lenny Kravitz and Prince, Harry Styles is not the only gender-fluid fashion icon.
+Twitter is full of examples of cis men of color, challenging the masculine standards of beauty and they deserve praise as much as Harry Styles does.
+In the world of Asap Rocky’s babushka look, Kid Cudi, Lil Uzi, Lil Nas, Miss J Alexander, and, of course, the original Lenny Kravitz and Prince, Harry Styles is not the only gender-fluid fashion icon.
+That's why, this discussion is no longer about him but about what comes next.